 If a CBS or WCG awarded student wishes to decline a CBS or WCG award, the institution must maintain a written record of the award amount that is declined and the reason it was declined.
 This may occur, for example, when a student is awarded a very small amount and wishes to retain flexibility for future terms of eligibility.
-It is recommended that students are made aware of their ability to decline low award amounts.

-If a WCG or CBS awarded student wishes to decline their CBS/WCG award and/or return funds due to an enrollment level decrease and to have their quarterly award and QER usage reduced to reflect that lower amount, the student must notify the financial aid office in writing.
+If a WCG or CBS awarded student wishes to decline their CBS/WCG award, and/or return funds due to an enrollment level decrease, and to have their quarterly award and QER usage reduced to reflect that lower amount, the student must notify the financial aid office in writing.
 The aid office must then recalculate their eligibility and return those funds received either due to a tuition refund and/or funds returned by the student to WSAC using the CSAW portal.
 The aid office must ensure they update the reporting in CSAW to reflect the lowered award amount and enrollment level associated with that reduced award.